sst/guide/_chapters/call-the-list-api.md

 }
 {% endhighlight %}

-And include the `ListGroupItem` in the header so that our `react-bootstrap` import looks like so.
+{% include code-marker.html %} And include the `ListGroupItem` in the header so that our `react-bootstrap` import looks like so.

 {% highlight javascript %}
 import {